 These tools provide basic information about your computer, including what hardware is installed, what software is installed, what is currently running, memory and CPU usage.

 Over the years, I have tried various utilities that accomplish the tasks above, and below are my recommendations (all are free):

 CCleaner is both a Disk Cleaner and Registry Cleaner.
 It scans your Hard Drive for potentially unnecessary files and also scans your registry for any problems.
 Both scans are configurable so you can exclude certain items that you may want to keep.
-The registry cleaner gives you the option to backup your changes before you apply them, in case there are any problems.
+The registry cleaner gives you the option to back up your changes before you apply them, in case there are any problems.
 CCleaner also lets you examine which applications and processes are automatically started when your computer starts up.
 It is a good idea to look over this list and disable anything you don’t need running.
-In addition CCleaner also lists all of the software installed on you computer and allows you to uninstall any software you no longer need.
+In addition, CCleaner also lists all of the software installed on your computer and allows you to uninstall any software you no longer need.

 Defraggler is a Disk Defragmenter.
 It is pretty basic, but it gets the job done.
 You can first analyze your hard drive and get a report of how fragmented your hard drive is, and then choose to defragment it.

 Speccy is a simple little System Information tool.
 It provides detailed information about your computer.
 It includes a summary and information about the following:

 - Hard Drives